What’s New at The Best Renaissance Festival?

 photos: John Karpinsky

-Voted “Best Renaissance Faire” for the sixth consecutive year in 2016, the Bristol Renaissance Faire will open Saturday, July 8, for nine weekends through Labor Day Monday.
-This summer’s 30th annual Bristol Renaissance Faire promises the same perennially popular compliment of 16th Century merriment, music, food and games that have earned top national honors from subscribers of Renaissance Magazine and the Renaissance Festival Podcast, along with some unexpected twists.
+Voted “Best Renaissance Faire” for the seventh consecutive year in 2017, the Bristol Renaissance Faire will open Saturday, July 7, for nine weekends through Labor Day Monday.
+This summer’s 31st annual Bristol Renaissance Faire promises the same perennially popular compliment of 16th Century merriment, music, food and games that have earned top national honors from subscribers of Renaissance Magazine and the Renaissance Festival Podcast, along with some unexpected twists.

 Let the Games Begin!

-In celebration of the city’s 30th Anniversary, the Lord Mayor has declared an ever-changing series of competitions – and we invite you to compete!
+The Lord Mayor has declared an ever-changing series of competitions – and we invite you to compete!
 Some require skill but most of the games have both feet firmly planted in the ridiculous.
-The Bristol Games promise to enliven the streets with the spirit of friendly competition up to three times daily.
+The Bristol Games promise to enliven the streets with the spirit of friendly competition twice daily.
 Every game is different and no result is staged.
 Join a team and lead your group to victory!

-Visitors will enjoy fresh wonders throughout the Faire in honor of the 30th Anniversary.
+Visitors will enjoy fresh wonders throughout the Faire.
 New shops dot the lanes, stages have been freshly dressed, and the very streets have been regraded with accessibility and mobility in mind.
 The Faire continues to offer a diverse menu to accommodate guests’ ever-expanding tastes, and our revitalized Kids’ Kingdom provides a welcome respite for families to escape the bustle of the main lanes and enjoy a fantasy world specially designed for little hands and curious minds.

-Bristol debuts a new theme weekend this year: RennCon™.
+Bristol continues the fan-favorite theme weekend: RennCon™.
 Celebrating a shared love of extensive research and skilled recreation of costuming, the Faire welcomes cosplayers of all genres to a weekend convention experience like nothing you’ve ever seen before.
 Panels, cosplay photo meet-ups, special guests, and a costume contest with the largest prizes the Faire has ever awarded are all in store for the biggest costume party Wisconsin has ever seen!

 The sixteen Bristol entertainment stages feature nonstop music, feats of daring stunts and an eclectic assortment of comedic performers who invite their audiences to become part of the act.
-Joining Faire favorites, including Dirk and Guido, the comedic sword-fighting duo known as “The Swordsmen,” ropewalker, juggler and foolish mortal MooNiE the Magnif’Cent, Guinness World Record-holding fire whip artist Adam Crack, the Barely Balanced acrobatic comedy troupe, and the Sturdy BeggarsTM Mud Show®, are Cirque du Sewer, the trained rat and confused cat show, Jamila Lotus Dance Carnivale, and the crowd-favorite gut-busting antics of the Washing Well Wenches.
+Joining Faire favorites, including Dirk and Guido, the comedic sword-fighting duo known as “The Swordsmen,” ropewalker, Guinness World Record-holding fire whip artist Adam Crack, the Barely Balanced acrobatic comedy troupe, the gut-busting antics of the Washing Well Wenches, and the Sturdy BeggarsTM Mud Show®, are the Lynx Show, the death-defying sword-swallowing magic show, the loving musical stylings of Craig of Farrington, and the awesome beauty of the Royal Falconer.

-Among this summer’s special musical guests, the explosive music group, Duende, will appear the weekends of July 8 – 30; the Musical Blades, a high-energy minstrel troupe, will perform Saturdays and Sundays August 5- 13 and Clan Tynker will arrive with its unique brand of family circus for Bristol’s four final weekends beginning August 12.
+Among this summer’s special musical guests, the explosive music group, Wine & Alchemy, will appear the weekends of July 7 – 29; the Musical Blades, a high-energy pirate troupe, will perform Saturdays and Sundays August 11- 19 and The Jackdaws will arrive with its Irish extravaganza for Bristol’s two final weekends beginning August 25.

 Bristol’s Marketplace offers a depth of unique shopping experiences that can’t be found anywhere outside the country’s top Renaissance faires.
 Nearly 200 artisans and crafters display wares ranging from stage-combat-approved swords and handmade chain maille to Scottish kilts, handcrafted leather masks, tapestry wall hangings, sterling silver jewelry, rare-edition books, hand-caned brooms, bamboo flutes, even Steampunk adornments and even jester socks.
 Often, patrons have the chance to watch potters, glass blowers, bowyers, blacksmiths and other working artisans create their wares on-site.